CellMicroMechanics/Easy-to-use_TFM_package/README.md

 The package contains two methods:

-1. regularized Fourier transform traction cytometry
+1. Regularized Fourier Transform Traction Cytometry

-2. bayesian Fourier transform traction cytometry, which is an improved method for automatic, robust traction calculation.
+2. Bayesian Fourier Transform Traction Cytometry, which is an improved method for automatic, robust traction calculation.

 See the User Manual for details on program usage.